beam-campus/logatron/README.md

-# AGREX - Farm Simulator
+# LOGATRON - Streams Exchange

 ## ABSTRACT

-This project sprouts from the idea to build a performance- and load testing tool
+This project sprouted from the idea to build a performance- and load testing tool
 that allows to spin up a number of virtual farms.
-Each farm is an actor that generates a stream of events that are forwarded to ETL pipelines for further processing.
-Next, we'll leverage ES/CQRS to store the events in `EventStoreDB` and project into some DB, constructing views that support lighting-fast queries, using the excellent `commanded`  library.
-Visualization and User interaction will be done using Phoenix/LiveView.

 ### Some of the libraries used